keejelo/c_cpp_and_winapi_wrappers/README.md

 Trying to stay away from C++ classes etc. to keep it all very simple.
 I don't have anything against C++ and classes, it's just that "raw" functions are easier for everyone to understand right away, and they can easily be implemented in a C++ class if that is the case.

 If anyone finds some of this useful that's great! :)<br>
-If not, that's ok, you're probably a better programmer than me and that's cool :)
+If not, that's ok, you're probably a better programmer than me, or found your own way to do these things, and that's cool :)

 <br><br><br><br>